Medical School Interview · Nov. 06, 2017

-Medical school interviews practical guide in 6 key steps
+Medical school interviews a practical guide

 For many prospective medical students, the joy of having received an interview offer from a medical school is quickly eclipsed by the fear of the medical school interview itself.
 It can seem like a daunting prospect, but the most important thing is to keep calm, and the best way to keep calm?

 Be prepared!
-Follow these key steps to preparing for your multiple mini interviews (mmi) and panel style interview and you’ll take it in your stride.
+Follow these key steps to preparing for your multiple mini interviews (MMI) and panel style interview and you’ll take it in your stride.

 1. Preparation is key

 - Will the interview be with an interview panel?